kej715/DtCyber/NOS1.3/README.md

 Various parameters of the NOS 1.3 system configuration may be changed or added to accommodate personal preferences or local needs.
-In particular, definitions may be updated or added in the system CMR deck to change parameters such as the machine identifier or system name, to add peripheral equipment, or change peripheral equipment parameters.
+In particular, definitions may be updated or added in the system CMR deck to change parameters such as the machine identifier or system name, to add peripheral equipment, or to change peripheral equipment parameters.

 A script named `reconfigure.js` applies customized configuration.
 It accepts zero or